laurin-hefti/Calculator/1_1/Calculator_1_1.md

 | run:        | the next line will be executed as a calculation|
 | runTests    | runs all tests to check if the programm is correctly working|
 | runexeTest  | runs a calculation test to check if the calculationpart is working|

+---

+### About the structur and the project

+The Project includs two parts.
+The one part is the string libary and the other one the calculator.
+The calculator will be split in multiple parts later but for now it is more comfortable to have everything in one file.

+The program works everytime with strings.
+Because the stringlibrary is working on the heap, the work with the stringlibary does not make it very efficient.
+But this is not the target of the project to make it very efficient.
+That would something be for the numerical integration but this is futur stuff.

+Why always strings?
+I beleve that strings are easier when it comes to the mor complicated stuff.
+The normal way how one would do it today would be to translate the stirng into objects and then build a reverse tree to solve the math problem.
+But especialy when it comes to calculating with variales I thinks it will be much more difficult to handel all this stuff, especialy when the tree changes because of mathematical optimisations.
+But I don't know if it is realy easier.
+A first aproach with creating the problem in objects, can be found on my [Github](https://github.com/laurin-hefti/test-ef5/blob/main/Calcpy).